We need your feedback!

 “Veterinary professionals LOVE pets, and that’s what has driven them from an early age to commit so much of their lives to medical education so that they can provide your pet with the latest and best care in order to live the longest, healthiest and happiest life possible.

-They’d love to help your pet at no charge, but they have obligations that must be met or they simply cannot exist.
+They’d love to help your pet at no charge, but they have large financial obligations that must be met or they simply cannot exist.

-Sadly, some owners don’t understand all of this and tell vets and staff “you don’t care about my pet… you’re just in it for the money”, which is really untrue and very hurtful.
+Sadly, some owners don’t understand all of this and react angrily when they receive a vet bill and tell vets and staff, “you don’t care about my pet… you’re just in it for the money”, which is really untrue and very hurtful.
+Unfortunately, this lack of financial unpreparedness means that pets don’t get the care they deserve and medical staff is forced to spend time revising treatment plans.
+This anger no doubt also comes from the fact that they weren’t aware of how advanced/costly today’s vet care is (similar to human medicine), and because they often don’t see their own human medical bills which are paid for by insurance.
 The section below shows that vet medicine is typically far less than similar/same human care.

 Finally, because pets live shorter lives than us, veterinarians and staffs must frequently console grieving owners.
 In fact, veterinarians deal with death 7X more than human doctors and putting pets “to sleep” is extremely hard on them too–especially when it’s done only because the pets are financially unprotected/uninsured which occurs far more frequently than most people are aware.
 So, please treat them like your pet treats you.